Evgenus/spa/README.md

 ```
 **copying**(required for `coding_func`) - same set of rules as in `hosting` but used together with `coding_func` to store encoded files.

-> Coding could possibly overwrite your source files if copying rules was not properly specified.
+> Enabling encryption could possibly overwrite your source files if copying rules was not properly specified.
 > Use this feature with caution.
 > Ensure that you've commited changes into restorable repository before you build.